 Doddamakali is a popular location for corporate team building and weekend getaways from Bangalore.
-As it is isolated from the hustle and bustle of the city, this place provides a relaxing ambience to its visitors.
-Situated on the banks of River Cauvery, Doddamakali offers opportunities in wildlife sightings, bird spotting and many adventure and leisure activities.
+As it is isolated from the hustle and bustle of the city, this place provides a relaxing ambiance to its visitors.
+Situated on the banks of the River Cauvery, Doddamakali offers opportunities in wildlife sightings, bird spotting and many adventure and leisure-related activities.

-Doddamakali is a haven for the bird watchers as they can spot water-based birds as well as land birds including rare species like the black-bellied river tern, osprey, gray-headed fish eagle, honey buzzed, pied crested cuckoo, tawny eagle, pied kingfisher, spot billed duck, woodpeckers etc. It is estimated that Doddamakali is home to more than 200 species of birds.
+Doddamakali is a heaven for the bird watchers, as they can spot water-based birds as well as land birds, including rare species like the black-bellied river tern, osprey, gray-headed fish eagle, honey buzzed, pied crested cuckoo, tawny eagle, pied kingfisher, spot billed duck, woodpeckers, etc. It is estimated that Doddamakali is home to more than 200 species of birds.

-Doddamakali offers angling opportunities to its visitors as the River Cauvery slows down and collects into a large pool at this place.
-The Catch and Release' method is followed at this fishing camp and anglers can try their luck in catching Mahseer and other local fish.
-Guides are also available at this place so that even beginners can experience the joy of fishing.
+Doddamakali offers angling opportunities to its visitors, as the river Cauvery slows down and collects into a large pool at this place.
+The Catch and Release' method is followed at this fishing camp and anglers can try their luck in catching Mahaseer and other local fish.
+Guides are also available at this place, so that even beginners can experience the joy of fishing.

-Doddamakali is a favorite destination for adventurous tourists as they can engage in coracle rides, kayaking and rafting on the River Cauvery.
+Doddamakali is a favourite destination for adventurous tourists, as they can engage in coracle rides, kayaking and rafting on the river Cauvery.
 Mountain biking and trekking are also common at Doddamakali.